McClellandLegge/shinydashtabs/README.md

 #### 6. Create Nested Tabs

 Here's where the power of `shinytabconstructor` comes in.
-We'll create some nested tabs and keep the code simple:
+We'll create some nested tabs and keep the code simple.

+Make sure you've stopped the app by clicking the stop sign icon or hitting "Esc" after focusing on the Console.
+Then, run in the Console:

 ```r
 # add the 'research' tab under the 'methodology' tab